 Don't you just love a nice, thick, juicy pork chop that is teeming with flavor?
 The trick when cooking pork chops is to make sure they don't dry out.
 Pork is a delicious lean meat.
 But that leanness means you need to be careful how you cook them so they don't turn out like leather.

 Fortunately the Instant Pot is perfect for cooking meats to perfection and retaining all those wonderful juices.
 It can make less expensive cuts of meat more tender.
 You can sear the chops initially, as in this recipe, to get that wonderfully brown exterior.

 Perfectly Cooked.
 Super moist and tender pork chops are achieved unlike most other cooking methods.
 If you are an amazing cook or chef, you can cook perfect pork chops, but pressure cooking pork chops gives the home cook an edge in serving amazing pork chops.

 Balanced Flavors.
-The sweetness of the figs and honey, the balsamic vinegar, and pungent rosemary come together in a delicious buttery sauce.
+The sweetness of the figs and honey, the balsamic vinegar, and the pungent rosemary come together in a delicious buttery sauce.
 This sauce is an outstanding complement to the rich pork chops.

 Pork Selection.
 You will need boneless pork chops.
-You can use bone-in chops if the bone isn't too large and the chops will fit in the inner pot nice.
+You can use bone-in chops if the bone isn't too large and the chops will fit in the inner pot nicely.
 You have the option of not choosing the most expensive pork chops available.
 While I would recommend a quality pork chop, the pressure cooking process makes pork chops that are moist and full of flavor.